Isagog/KnowledgeGraph/java-client/target/docs/LinguisticServiceApi.md

 <a name="analyze"></a>
 # **analyze**
-> SentenceAnnotation analyze(task, sentence)
+> SentenceAnnotation analyze(tasks, sentence)

 Sentence analysis

-Provides an annotation of the supplied text object according to available knowledge, including entity recognition, linking and relations (opt)
+Provides an annotation of the supplied text object

 ### Example
 ```java